19 Winter Trails You Can Hike Without Snowshoes

 Pro Tip: Winter Hiking Can Be Dangerous

-Winter hiking also has its challenges.
+Winter hiking also has its challenges, so we’ve written an entire post dedicated to how to winter hike.
 Mountainous terrain and deep snowpacks introduce avalanche danger, while harsh weather keeps adventurers inside.
 If you don’t have proper avalanche training, many mountain trails are off-limits until summer.
 When you’re first trying winter hiking, it’s best to take it slow.
 Choose a trail with easier terrain and less mileage than you would during the dry seasons.
 Then when you’re ready, you can choose more difficult destinations (just make sure you’ve been educated in avalanche awareness if you plan on venturing into the mountains) or join a guided snowshoe trip.

 1. Golden Canyon and Gower Gulch Loop, Death Valley, California